NicGodfrey/Rules-As-Code_Banking-Compliance/README.md

 ## Quick Installation (Run as an executable)

 Clone or download the repository as a ZIP.
-Navigate to 'dist\Evaluation.exe and run.
+Navigate to 'dist' and run Evaluation.exe.\
+The program will open and run in your command console.

 ## Installation (Run as a python application)
 Clone or download the repository as above.